 Reach out to your suppliers and ask them to include a link to your site.
 Do the same for any professional clubs or networks you may be a part of.
 Claim your business on all relevant review websites like Angi, Yelp, and Houzz.

 Social media is also a powerful tool for window and door SEO.
-Be present on all platforms, and be sure to post fresh content at least a couple times a week.
+Be present on all platforms, and be sure to post fresh content at least a couple of times a week.
 Facebook, Instagram, TikTok, and YouTube are essential networks.

 Be sure to link to your website from each of your social profiles.
 You can also utilize YouTube videos directly on your primary website with YouTube embeds.
 WordPress makes it simple to embed a YouTube video onto a web page or blog post.